wnikk/laravel-access-rules/docs/installation.md

     /**
      * List of user types.
      * The list can be both the real name of the classes
-     * or pseudo names like "group".
+     * or pseudonyms like "group".
      */
     'owner_types' => [
         'Group',